percwg/perc-wg/tunnel/draft-ietf-perc-dtls-tunnel.md

 The key distributor will provide the SRTP [@!RFC3711] keying material to the media distributor for HBH operations via the `MediaKeys` message.
-The media distributor will extract this keying material from the `MediaKeys` message when received and use it for hop-by-hop encryption and authentication.
+The media distributor will extract this keying material from the `MediaKeys` message when received and use it for HBH encryption and authentication.

 # Tunneling Procedures